airswap/airswap-protocols/protocols/peer-factory/README.md

-# PeerFactory
+# DelegateFactory

 **:warning: This package is under active development.
 Do not use in production.**

 [AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
-This package contains source code and tests for a basic `PeerFactory` contract that deploys `Peer` contracts.
+This package contains source code and tests for a basic `DelegateFactory` contract that deploys `Delegate` contracts.

 :bulb: **Note**: `solidity-coverage` does not cooperate with `view` functions.
-To run test coverage, remove the `view` keywords from functions in `PeerFactory.sol`.
+To run test coverage, remove the `view` keywords from functions in `DelegateFactory.sol`.

 [![Discord](https://img.shields.io/discord/590643190281928738.svg)](https://discord.gg/ecQbV7H)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)